-So we want to count the number of leaves and internal nodes, using the == "logical equals" and != "logical not equals" binary operators: sum(m.lzn.rp\$frame\$var == '<leaf>')
+So we want to count the number of leaves and internal nodes, using the == "logical equals" and != "logical not equals" binary operators:

 '''

+sum(m.lzn.rp$frame$var == '<leaf>')

 [1] 36

 sum(m.lzn.rp$frame$var !="<leaf>")

 [1] 35

 '''

-The rpart function summarizes the relative importance of each predictor, roughly speaking, how often it was used in the model and how much it contributed to the reduction in sum of squares.
+The rpart function summarizes the relative importance of each predictor, roughly speaking, how often it was used in the model and how much it contributed to the reduction in residual sum of squares (RSS).
+Variables not used in the tree can be included here, if they could have been used a surrogate (replacement) for another variable, should that variable have a missing value.
 This information is stored in the variable.importance field of the fitted model.

-TASK 35 : Display the relative variable importance, as a percentage of the total.
+TASK 39: Display the relative variable importance, as a percentage of the total reduction in RSS from the full tree.